siberoloji/siberoloji.github.io/content/en/docs/SEO/31-understanding-crawlability-a-key-component-of-seo.md

 linkTitle: Crawlability
 translationKey: understanding-crawlability-a-key-component-of-seo
 weight: 31
-description: In this blog post, we will discuss the concept of Crawlability, its importance, and the steps you can take to enhance it on your WordPress site.
+description: In this article, we will discuss the concept of Crawlability, its importance, and the steps you can take to enhance it on your WordPress site.
 date: 2024-10-12T20:45:43+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 url: /understanding-crawlability-a-key-component-of-seo/